Harvey Pekar: Death and work released posthumously

+Some other Pekar works were to be released posthumously, including two collaborations with Joyce Brabner — The Big Book of Marriage and Harvey and Joyce Plumb the Depths of Depression — as well as a collection of the webcomics that ran as a part of The Pekar Project.
+As of 2026, however, none of those projects have yet seen print.
+Similarly, before he died, Pekar, working with illustrator Summer McClinton, had finished a book on American Marxist Louis Proyect tentatively called The Unrepentant Marxist, after Proyect's blog.
+In the works since 2008, the book was to be published by Random House.
+After Pekar's death, and after a conflict between Proyect and Brabner, however, Brabner announced that she would hold the book back indefinitely.
+Similarly, a dispute between Brabner and Pekar Project illustrator Tara Seibel led to that project also not seeing print.

 Legacy

 Frequently described as the "poet laureate of Cleveland," Pekar "helped change the appreciation for, and perceptions of, the graphic novel, the drawn memoir, the autobiographical comic narrative."

 According to Los Angeles Times columnist David Ulin, American Splendor "remains one of the most compelling and transformative series in the history of comics."
 In addition, Pekar was the first author to publicly distribute "memoir comic books."
 While it is common today for people to publicly write about their lives on blogs, social media platforms, and in graphic novels, "In the mid-seventies, Harvey Pekar was doing all this before it was ubiquitous and commercialized."

 In October 2012 a statue of Pekar was installed at the Cleveland Heights-University Heights Library, a place he visited almost daily.
+Mac's Backs, a nearby local bookstore and also a favorite haunt of Pekar's, has an area dedicated to him and his work.

-On July 25, 2015, the city of Cleveland Heights, Ohio dedicated the corner of Northwest Coventry Road and Euclid Heights Boulevard to the life and legacy of Harvey Pekar.
-This area is now known as Harvey Pekar Park.
+On July 25, 2015, Pekar's hometown of Cleveland Heights dedicated the corner of Northwest Coventry Road and Euclid Heights Boulevard to the life and legacy of Harvey Pekar.
+This area is now known as Pekar Park.